IBM-Cloud/cloud-event-management-sample/README.md

   $ cf login
   ```

-  If asked to select a space, select the one that contains your Cloud Event Management instance.

-7. Confirm that you are in the correct space with:
+7. Confirm that you are in the correct organization and space with:

   ```
-  cf services
+  cf target
   ```

-  You should see your Cloud Event Management instance listed.
-Make a note of the instance name.

 8. Push the app to Bluemix.